Professional Licensure and Certification Disclosures

 In Washington State, completion of a board-approved program (i.e., Clark College Pharm Tech Program), National Certification (PTCE or ExCPT), and a state license is required to practice as a pharmacy technician.

-The curriculum of the Clark College Pharmacy Tech program currently meets state requirements for: Alaska, Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.
+The curriculum of the Clark College Pharmacy Tech program, in addition to successful completion of the National Certification Exam (PTCE, or ExCPT), currently meets state requirements for: Alaska, Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin, and Wyoming.

 Students who wish to pursue a license in any state other than Washington or Oregon need to check with the Board of Pharmacy in that respective state.